HouseIn-2024/HouseIn-Where_ConstructorsandClients_Meet/README.md

 - **Client-Constructor Matching**: Clients can easily find constructors who specialize in the type of work they need, based on location, budget, and project type.
 - **Constructor Profiles**: Constructors can create detailed profiles showcasing their skills, past projects, reviews, and contact information.
 - **Transparent Reviews**: Clients can leave reviews and ratings to help others make informed decisions.
-- **Secure Messaging**: Clients and constructors can communicate through secure, in-app messaging to discuss project details and quotes.
-- **Easy Project Management**: Both clients and constructors can track project progress, set milestones, and manage timelines within the platform.
 - **Affordable Pricing**: Get competitive pricing from trusted professionals, with no hidden costs.
 - **Direct Calling with Twilio API**: Clients can call constructors directly using the **Twilio API**, maintaining privacy for both parties.
 This feature uses a **proxy phone number system**, ensuring that the actual phone numbers of clients and constructors are not exposed, keeping sensitive contact information private.

 ## How It Works

 1. **Sign Up**: Create a free account as either a client or a constructor.
-2. **Create a Project**: Clients can post their construction projects with details such as type of work, location, and budget.
+2. **Create a Profile**: Constructors can post their construction projects with details such as type of work, location, and budget.
 3. **Browse Constructors**: Clients can search for constructors based on location, skills, ratings, and past projects.
 4. **Request Quotes**: Clients can request quotes from multiple constructors to compare prices and services.
 5. **Choose and Communicate**: Once a constructor is selected, clients and constructors can discuss project specifics, timelines, and costs.